 Medical Expert Witnesses: Guidelines For Ethical Conduct

 The United States legal system is adversarial by design.
-Zealous representation is part and parcel with advocating on behalf of a client.
+Zealous representation is part and parcel of advocating on behalf of a client.
 However, a sense of truth and justice also needs to pervade, lest the system crumbles.
 As such, certain safeguards are in place to prevent an improper manipulation of the trial process.

-Everyone in the courtroom taking part in the litigation – from the lawyer to the judge to the witnesses – are governed by certain legal and ethical standards.
+Everyone in the courtroom taking part in the litigation – from the lawyer to the judge to the witnesses – is governed by certain legal and ethical standards.
 And experts are no exception.
 While a uniform code of professional conduct does not exist, there are certain general ethical rules that apply to anyone acting as an expert witness.
 Likewise, there are more specific standards governing an expert’s conduct as it applies within their particular field of expertise.

 All experts should be familiar with both the broad ethical standards and the specific rules within their profession.
 Attorneys and litigants as well should be aware of such rules, so as to ensure the conformity therewith and to avoid incidental ethical breaches at trial.